Agents

 ConditionalAgent

-Route input to different agents based on a condition function:
+Route input to a specific agent based on a condition function:

 from sagewai import UniversalAgent, ConditionalAgent